-A recent publication co-authored by scientists from NCCOS, NOAA Sea Grant and four other institutions identifies the Florida pompano as a novel marine finfish species that will contribute to future U.S. domestic aquaculture expansion.
+A publication co-authored by scientists from NCCOS, NOAA Sea Grant, and four other institutions identifies the Florida pompano as a marine finfish species that will contribute to the expansion of U.S. domestic aquaculture in the future.
 The publication represents decades of collaboration and experience by the authors in pompano aquaculture.
 It demonstrates how a long-term vision and research partnerships can converge to advance technology readiness for high-value marine species.

 Interest and efforts to expand sustainable U.S. aquaculture have increased rapidly over the last two decades.
 Among these advances are expanded tools and technology, as well as the identification of new candidate species whose life history and environmental requirements adapt readily to cultivation in land-based or offshore facilities (see NCCOS aquaculture video).